Sequence Control and Pipeline

 Let's try a more complex example.
 We'll search for lines ending with "bin" in /etc/passwd, sort them, and display the first 5:

-grep "bin$" /etc/passwd | sort | head -n 5
+grep "bin" /etc/passwd | sort | head -n 5

 This pipeline does three things:

-1. Finds lines ending with "bin"
+1. Finds lines containing "bin"

 2. Sorts these lines alphabetically